 Should I Use USB, Serial, Or Ethernet?

-I recommend a good usb>serial adaptor like the one pictured above.
-It's a smart adaptor that maintains the port number Linux assigns to it eg: you plugin or power up your device and Linux assigns /dev/ttyS0 to your device and you configure Tux Plot or Cups to use that port.
+I recommend a good usb>serial adapter like the one pictured above.
+It's a smart adapter that maintains the port number Linux assigns to it eg: you plugin or power up your device and Linux assigns /dev/ttyS0 to your device and you configure Tux Plot or Cups to use that port.
 Next time you power up device Linux may assign /dev/ttyS1 to it now Cups print engine and Tux Plot are still trying to plot to /dev/ttyS0 and plot will fail.
-This adaptor will maintain it's port number (in Ebay description) so it's always the same!
+This adapter will maintain it's port number (in Ebay description) so it's always the same!
 It also has the FTDI chipset which is very Linux friendly.

 This item is available on Ebay search “Startech FTDI”.

 Another proven working USB>Serial adapter is found in this link from Walmart.